Two Gaits Farm (Carmel, Indiana): Village of Mt. Carmel

-In the mid-1950s, Mr. McNamara decided to develop a planned community that would provide a farm-type atmosphere in which to raise a family.
+In the mid-1950s, McNamara decided to develop a planned community that would provide a farm-type atmosphere in which to raise a family.
 A complete survey was made of the farm and a noted community development architect laid out a master plan for a new community that would be known as the Village of Mt.
 Carmel.
 He obtained water and sewer franchise from the state of Indiana systems for this community.
 They were the first privately owned facilities of that nature in Hamilton County.
 The private water system was still used for the VOMC until 2002.
 The reputation of Two Gaits Farm put Carmel on the map and helped home sales in the new community.

-In 1955, Mr. McNamara donated money and 11 acres of land to the Diocese of Lafayette in Indiana for the building of a church and school.
+In 1955, McNamara donated money and 11 acres of land to the Diocese of Lafayette in Indiana for the building of a church and school.
 The church, at the corner of 146th and Oakridge Road, was named Our Lady of Mt.
 Carmel and was completed in 1956.
 It has grown substantially and now serves over 13,000 families and includes the Matthew 25 Help Center and Trinity Clinic.

-Mr. McNamara died in 1959 but the development continued.
+McNamara died in 1959 but the development continued.
 He was the first to be buried at that church.

-When the farm was sold to Ralph Wilfong in 1973, he went on to develop Sections 6, 7 and 9 expanding the floor plans from the typical ranch style home common in sections 1-5, to include the Tri-Level and Two Floor plans that are very common in the rest of Mt.
+When the farm was sold to Ralph Wilfong in 1973, he went on to develop Sections 6, 7 and 9 expanding the floor plans from the typical ranch style home common in sections 1–5, to include the Tri-Level and Two Floor plans that are very common in the rest of Mt.
 Carmel.
-Section 8, known as the ‘new’ section, began development in 1995.
+Section 8, known as the 'new' section, began development in 1995.

 He took the farm property north of 146th Street and made a new subdivision.
-He named it The Village Farms, keeping with Mr. McNamara’s dream of a farm-type community.
-Mr. Wilfong was a developer by profession, and a lover of horses.
+He named it The Village Farms, keeping with McNamara's dream of a farm-type community.
+Wilfong was a developer by profession, and a lover of horses.
 He moved into the old brick home which had formerly been the Stud Manager's tenant home between Adios Pass and Village Drive North, on 146th street in 1973, and lived there until his death in the mid-1990s.
 In 2003, a few remaining acres became John Paul Way and section 10 was created.

-In the early 1940s, Mr. McNamara built a ½ mile clay-training track between what is now Harmony Road and Adios Pass.
+In the early 1940s, McNamara built a ½ mile clay-training track between what is now Harmony Road and Adios Pass.
 This was removed for the housing development in the late 1970s and relocated just north of 146th Street until the mid-1990s, when The Village Farms portion of the original Two Gaits Farm was developed.